DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 * `app` is the name of the application, this is set to "OpenSpaceNet".
 * `version` is the application version, which is the _OpenSpaceNet_ version.

+##### --dgcs-catalog-id

+Add `catalog_id` property to detected features by finding the most intersected `legacyId` from DGCS WFS data source `DigitalGlobe:FinishedFeature`.

+##### --evwhs-catalog-id

+Add `catalog_id` property to detected features by finding the most intersected `legacyId` from EVWHS WFS data source `DigitalGlobe:FinishedFeature`.

+##### --wfs-credentials

+Specifies credentials for the WFS service, if appending legacyId.
+The format is `--wfs-credentials username:password`.
+If not specified, credentials from the `--credentials` option will be used.

 ##### --append
 This option will cause _OpenSpaceNet_ to append to the specified output.
 If the specified output is not found, it will be created.
 If this option is not specified and the output already exists, it will be overwritten.

 <a name="processing" />

 ### Processing Options

 Processing options contain the classifier configuration options that are common for both landcover and detect modes.

 ##### --cpu

 Specifying this option causes _OpenSpaceNet_ to use the fall-back CPU mode.
 This can be used on machines that don't have the supported GPU, but it is dramatically slower, so it's not recommended.
 It is recommended that a GPU be used to do CNN feature detection efficiently.

 ##### --max-utilization

 This option specifies how much GPU memory _OpenSpaceNet_ will try to use.
 The default value is 95%, which empirically shown to yield best performance.
 As utilization approaches 100%, it slows down drastically, so 95% is the recommended maximum.
 The valid values are between 5% and 100%.
 Values outside of this range will be clamped, and a warning will be shown.

 ##### --model